 - Weight gain

-In these cases, weight gain resulting from decreased metabolism usually do not exceed fifteen pounds.
+In these cases, weight gain resulting from decreased metabolism usually does not exceed fifteen pounds.

 Your doctor can easily arrange for you to take a blood test to measure the concentration of thyroid stimulating hormone (TSH).
 If the test comes back and everything looks good, your thyroid gland is probably fine.
 For a more exact diagnosis, you can ask them to measure the actual levels of thyroid hormone in the blood (T3 and T4).